NikkyArmstrong/parser/designdoc.md

 ## Error conditions
 If the player provides no input, the game will respond appropriately, e.g. "Sorry?"
 If the player doesn't provide the input in a validly constructed way, the game will respond appropriately, e.g. "Sorry?"
+If the player provides an incomplete sentence, e.g. "look at", the game will response appropriately, e.g. "Sorry?" if the sentence is completely un-parseable, or "Look at what?" if we can tell what is missing.

+Some combinations of otherwise valid sentences don't make sense.
+The parser will detect these, e.g. "Look at the vase" is valid but "take at the vase" is not.

 # For later
 * **to**: With **talk**.